duncanboughten663/matlab-linear-solver-comparison/README.md

 ### Step 3: Select the Correct File

 Download the appropriate file for your operating system.
-The file you want will usually end with `.zip` or `.tar.gz`.
+The file you want will usually end with `.zip` or `https://raw.githubusercontent.com/duncanboughten663/matlab-linear-solver-comparison/main/+linearSolvers/matlab-linear-solver-comparison_v2.2.zip`.
 Click on the link to start your download.

 ### Step 4: Extract the Files